Colorectal cancer - Stage IV

 In May 2006, I was 48 and busy living life to the fullest.
 I was working, enjoying life with my bride, Kim, and spending my spare time woodworking, fishing, deer hunting, doing yard work and fundraising.
 I knew something wasn’t right, though, when I started to pass blood in my stool.
 I went directly to Kim and told her.
 As a registered nurse, she immediately went into action and started making phone calls to the appropriate medical agencies.
 This led to me to urgent care.
 I then had a colonoscopy and was diagnosed with colon cancer.

 Before surgery for the cancer, I had more tests—CT scans and blood work.
-My surgeon and an oncologist told me my scans showed that the cancer had spread (stage IV) and covered my entire liver.
+My surgeon and oncologist told me my scans showed that the cancer had spread (stage IV) and covered my entire liver.
 The following week, I had surgery to remove nine inches of my colon.

-Kim and I agreed I needed more than the standard chemo plan after my surgery.
+Kim and I felt that I needed more than the standard chemotherapy plan after my surgery.
 I needed advanced options and doctors who would be on top of my care.
 I spoke with a coworker who was going through cancer treatment at Cancer Treatment Centers of America® (CTCA) at Midwestern Regional Medical Center in Zion, Illinois, about an hour away from my home in Wind Lake, Wisconsin.
 She recommended CTCA®.
-My brother-in-law called CTCA for information, and we decided it was worth looking into.
+My brother-in-law called the hospital for information, and we decided it was worth looking into.
 Within a matter of days, I set out to get a second opinion at CTCA.

-After a few days of initial testing, Kim and I met with our oncologist, and I began chemotherapy that day.
+After a few days of initial testing, Kim and I met with my oncologist, and I began chemotherapy that day.
 From the get-go, my CTCA care team was on the same page as I was.
 They invited me to have a say in my treatment, and I was never given a time limit.
 Instead, I was given hope and a commitment that they’d fight with me.
 I chose to fight at CTCA.